vprusso/circulant_antidist/README.md

 # Supplemental code examples for arXiv:X

+All examples are provided in the `demo.ipynb` notebook.
+If you wish to modify and run this locally, follow the directions in the "Setup" section.

-# Setup
+## Setup

 Create and activate a virtual environment.
 Install the third-party requirements to run.

 ```
 python3 -m venv venv